Wisdurm/Runtime/README.md

 )
 ```

 Simple script to print all symbols from a shared library
+(doesn't currently work as intended)

 ```bash
 #!/usr/bin/Runtime